Here’s a great talk from Alan Kay: “Is it Complex or Did We Just Make it Complicated?”.

 We’re giving up for mere convenience without knowing what the absolute cost is.
 I blame Apple because they know what they’re doing and I blame the schools because they haven’t taken the trouble to know what they’re doing over the last 30 years, but I blame Apple more.

-There have been many changes since the dawn of personal computing.
-Some have been tremendously positive like the quantum leap in the raw compute power that we have available, but not all are as encouraging.
-As suggested by Alan, the walled gardens that we take for granted on everything from our iOS apps to our browser extensions would have been an abomination to early pioneers.
-So too would the idea of diluting interfaces so that they’re universally accessible, but at the expense of any kind of productivity gain by savvy or educated users.
+Some changes since the dawn of personal computing have been tremendously positive, like the quantum leap in the raw compute power or the vibrant displays and peripherals that we now have available, but not all are as encouraging.
+As suggested by Alan, the walled gardens that we take for granted on everything from our iOS apps to our browser extensions would have been abominable to early idealists.
+So too would the idea of diluting interfaces so that they’re universally accessible, but to a point where uisng them to be productive is hopeless.

-We should be thinking about re-opening our platforms and rebooting our UX design to optimize for power users.
-We should be using computing to push humanity to new levels instead of constraining it to the most modest possible baseline.
-There’s still time to do so, but the hour grows late indeed.
+We should be thinking about re-opening computation and rebooting our UX design to optimize for power users.
+We should be using computing to push humanity to new levels instead of constraining it to the lowest possible baseline.
+There’s still time to do so, but with the continued rise in popularity of locked platforms (iOS/Android) and the diminishing presence of the PC, the hour grows late indeed.

 Did I make a mistake?
 Please consider sending a pull request.